pangeo-data/climpred/docs/source/terminology.rst

 Simulation Design
 #################

+*Hindcast Ensemble* (:py:class:`~climpred.classes.HindcastEnsemble`):
-*Hindcast Ensemble*: Ensemble members are initialized from a simulation (generally a reconstruction from reanalysis) or an analysis (representing the current state of the atmosphere, land, and ocean by assimilation of obsevations) at initialization dates and integrated for some lead years [Boer2016]_ (:py:class:`~climpred.classes.HindcastEnsemble`).
+Ensemble members are initialized from a simulation (generally a reconstruction from reanalysis) or an analysis (representing the current state of the atmosphere, land, and ocean by assimilation of observations) at initialization dates and integrated for some lead years [Boer2016]_.

+*Perfect Model Experiment* (:py:class:`~climpred.classes.PerfectModelEnsemble`):
-*Perfect Model Experiment*: Ensemble members are initialized from a control simulation at randomly chosen initialization dates and integrated for some lead years [Griffies1997]_ (:py:class:`~climpred.classes.PerfectModelEnsemble`).
+Ensemble members are initialized from a control simulation at randomly chosen initialization dates and integrated for some lead years [Griffies1997]_.

 *Reconstruction/Assimilation*: A "reconstruction" is a model solution that uses observations in some capacity to approximate historical or current conditions of the